 Before I left for this trip, I did a couple simple searches for gluten-free and low carb/paleo dining options in the three cities we will be visiting.
 This allowed me to get a general sense of how easy it will be to find food that I will be able to eat (I’ve been to each of these cities before, but that was in the days before I had food restrictions) and to start to plan my itinerary.
 Simple searches for “Gluten free [city]” and “Paleo [city]” or “Paleo restaurants [city]” yielded lots of results, including restaurant recommendations and firsthand accounts of successful gluten-free and paleo-friendly itineraries in these cities.

 London seems to be an extremely gluten free and paleo-friendly city.
-I was actually surprised by how many restaurants cater to the gluten- and grain-free population, including at least one entirely paleo-friendly restaurant (I already made a reservation).
+I was actually surprised by how many restaurants cater to the gluten- and grain-free population, including at least one entirely paleo-friendly restaurant.

 - Wild Food Cafe